episage/bootstrap-3-pretty-file-upload/README.md

 <script src="bootstrap-prettyfile.js"></script>
 ```

-Use it (you can change jQuery selector)
+Use it

 ```
 $( 'input[type="file"]' ).prettyFile();
 ```

+You can change jQuery selector

 ## Samples